perjahn/getcontainers/readme.md

     container1  1.3.0  1.2.0  1.2.0  1.1.0
     container2  4.5.0  4.5.0  4.4.0  4.1.0

-As the this tool currently works, it requires a label ”version” on pods (apparently this is a convention according to istio's best practice).
+As this tool currently works, it requires a label ”version” on pods, which is apparently a convention according to istio's best practice.
 It would of course be possible to retrieve and/or calculate each container version from somewhere else, like the hash of images or making it more dynamic, or whatever...

 Because the official k8s library is used, cluster credentials from ~/.kube/config are used.
 I.e. you must first login to every cluster you intend to query, an easy verification is that tools like kubectl must work.
-Adding credentials is usually done using a cloud specific cli tool, like gcloud cli for gcp.
+Adding credentials is usually done by using a cloud specific cli tool, like gcloud cli for gcp.